 You probably have life insurance, but what about credit life insurance?
-It’s not for everyone, and the premiums are higher than regular insurance, but if you’re carrying a lot of debt, it can prevent your family from having to pay off your debts after you pass away.
+It’s not for everyone, and the premiums are higher than regular insurance.
+But, if you’re carrying a lot of debt it can prevent your family from having to pay off your debts after you pass away.
 Some lenders will require it, but depending on where you live, the insurance might not cover the full amount of your loans.
-Credit life doesn’t consider your lifestyle or risks, and anyone can get it.
-It won’t pay a benefit to your heirs, but having your debts covered will surely help.

 Read on for the five things you need to know about Credit Life Insurance: